Bearry (2021) Review

-After a business dinner with her boss Jeff (Michael Wainwright, Altar, Mayday) goes south when she won’t, Jeff is found minus his head.
+After a business dinner with her boss Jeff (Michael Wainwright, Ghost Webcam, Mayday) goes south when she won’t, Jeff is found minus his head.
 The only clue, a tuft of stuffing on his body.
 Who, or what could have done it?
 Will Chloe ever notice Stephan (Thomas Haley, Breakdown, Cold Blooded Killers)?
 Who will turn up dead next?
 Who or what is responsible for the deaths and can Detectives Seahorn (Vernon Wells, Fear of the Woods – The Beginning, Await the Dawn) and Clark (Vincent M. Ward, Big Freaking Rat, Scream Test) catch them?

 The first half of Bearry is indeed a rom-com, just with a couple of murders thrown in.
 And while rom-coms are most definitely not my thing, this was bearable.
-The losers Chloe gets set up with are amusingly awful and the scenes play out quick enough that they didn’t get on my nerves.
+The losers Chloe gets set up with are amusingly awful and the scenes play out quickly enough that they didn’t get on my nerves.
 And you’ll be happy to see the two victims dead.

 It’s not until the halfway point when Chloe meets a nice guy who promptly turns up dead that Bearry’s tone starts to shift and the film becomes darker.
 It also drops any pretense of who the killer is when we see Bearry move of his own volition, and then take a chainsaw to his next, and supremely deserving, victim.